 You can also use hummus as a dip served with sliced raw vegetables and homemade vegan pesto.
 If you can get hold of any gluten free pitta bread, it also goes perfectly with hummus.

 Homemade hummus is easy to make, tastier and healthier than its shop counterpart.
-Once you make it successfully, you’ll never look back.
+Once you make it, you’ll never look back.

 1 jar chickpeas